selego/convention/README.md

 ```

+### Deliver fast high added valuable for the client

+What client really need.
+Its not the login, or the onboarding or a filter.
+Its the core features of the products.
+Even if its the project manager goal to take care of priorities with the client, the developer should always keep in mind core features

+### KISS

+//TODO

+### Services and components should be business/logic agnostic

+It's important to keep logic / business related stuff outside services or global components.

+- Example 1 :

+The api in services/api.js could/should be copy paster from a project to another without much modications.

+- Example 2 :

+A components in the global app/src/component folder shouldnt care if it deals with the business/logic data.
+It should just care only into rendering stuff.

 ### Prefer copy paste same code instead of DRY ( dont repeat yourself) for readibility

 This hooks was created in order to control every request to API :